cis3296f23/01-Schedule-Compiler/README.md

 # Challenges faced

-The biggest challenges came from the user interface itself and integrated a graphical display with it.
+The biggest challenges came from the user interface itself and integrating the graphical display of schedules with it.
 The first issue was making the graphical displays appear itself.
 This was no issue in the IDE, but when the program was packaged as an executable, it spawned another instance of the interface rather than the desired matplotlib graph.
 Ultimately, embedding the graph into a tkinter frame instead of spawning a process that showed the graph fixed the issue.
 On the other hand, the tkinter library inherently does not help make interfaces intuitive without some workarounds and additional functions which led to some minor challenges.

 # How to run